ratify-project/ratify-verifier-go/cosign/README.md

     - Certificate Chain(Optional): Provide user-provided trusted chain for verification.
     - Rekor URL(Optional): Specify a custom Rekor instance, default value is `https://rekor.sigstore.dev`.

-### Cosign Key-based Verify Input
+### Cosign Library Key-based Verify Input

 1. The Artifacts to Verify
-    - The OCI artifacts.
+    - The OCI subject.

 2. Verification Materials
     - Public Key: The public key in PEM format, corresponding to the private key used to sign the artifact.
     - Certificate Chain(Optional): Provide user-provided trusted chain for verification.
-    - Rekor URL(Optional): Specify a custom Rekor instance, default value is https://rekor.sigstore.dev.
+    - Rekor URL(Optional): Specify a custom Rekor instance, default value is `https://rekor.sigstore.dev`.

 NOTE: With OCI artifacts, the signatures and certificates are attached to the OCI artifacts by default.